 If you specify an exclusion filter, all files or folders that do not match the exclusion filter are included in the results.

-If you want to exclude a subset of file or folders names, you must specify the filter for the file or folder name you want to match first and then specify the exclusion filter.
+If you want to exclude a subset of file or folder names, you must specify the filter for the file or folder name that you want to match first and then specify the exclusion filter.

 Matches all C# files.

 Matches all bitmap files that begin with My.

 The following table lists filter examples.